frederic-perez/AmE-dictionary/data/dictionary.md

 __tryst__
 __tsuifuku__
 __tub__ _n_ :five: __1__ A low wide open container, typically round, originally one made of wood and used _esp_ for washing: now made of wood, plastic, metal, etc, and used in a variety of domestic and industrial situations. _Family tub corn._ _Bring a tub of wet wipes._ :camera: __2__ A small plastic or cardboard container of similar shape for ice cream, margarine, etc. __3__ Also called: bathtub another word (_esp_ US and Canadian) for bath.
-__tube sock__ _n_ :camera:hammer: (tube socks) A long sock that is shaped like a tube without a specific place for the heel and that is often worn while playing sports.
+__tube sock__ _n_ :camera: (tube socks) A long sock that is shaped like a tube without a specific place for the heel and that is often worn while playing sports.
 A type of knee-high sports sock; usually white with two stripes at the top, which can be in one of various different colours.
 Generally worn by both guys and girls.
 Gives off a very retro ’70s-’80s look. _Nothing brings out a good pair of legs like a pair of tube socks._
 __tubthumping__
 __tuck away__
 __tuck<sup>1</sup>__ _v_ :five: (tucks, tucked) To put something in a particular place, especially in order to keep it safe or hidden. _The money was neatly tucked in his wallet._ _The violin was tucked under his arm._ _The quarterback tucks the ball._